 Yohji’s unique approach to shoe design is perhaps best evidenced in his reinterpretation of the classic Stan Smith.
 The Stan Zip is equal parts familiar, functional and futuristic.
 Yohji retained the core elements of the Stan Smith while simultaneously managing to make it distinctly his own.
 He reconstructed the basic silhouette in premium materials, elevated the cut, and added dual zips with detectable lacing, giving the model its name.
 With the Stan Zip, Yohji shaved 45 years off one of adidas’s most classic sneakers and transformed it into a sneaker made for the modern day.

 Y-3 Runner 4D – 2018

-To this day, Yohji's 4D-based runner is still his most technologically advanced.
-It is not only his first design to incorporate a 4D sole unit, but was also one of the first sneakers ever to use the jaw-dropping support system.
+To this day, Yohji’s 4D-based runner is still his most technologically advanced.
+It’s not only his first design to incorporate a 4D sole unit, but it was also one of the first sneakers ever to use the jaw-dropping support system.
 The model was first shown during Paris Fashion Week and immediately fuelled the thirst for 4D — as if that was even possible!
-Sadly for Y-3 devotees, the Runner 4D would also prove to be one the brand's most limited releases on its debut, with only 200 pairs available worldwide.
+Sadly for Y-3 devotees, the Runner 4D would also prove to be one of the brand’s most limited releases on its debut, with only 200 pairs available worldwide.